 When possible, you should try to eat outdoors.

-Food may not be eaten in common areas, including conference rooms during meetings, classrooms and lounges, until further notice.
+Food may not be eaten in common areas, including conference rooms during meetings, classrooms, open spaces and select lounges, until further notice.
 Food may be eaten in private, single-occupancy rooms with the door closed.
-You can also choose to use a designated eating area.
+You can also choose to use an Indoor Eating Location.

 In the event of someone failing to abide by the mask rules, the individual should be asked to leave the setting, and a report be made to a school’s dean of students, to the Office of Student Conduct, or to a supervisor or manager, as appropriate.